 - Pink Lady

-OUR winning combination of apples is 2 Granny Smith, 2 Cortland, 2 pink ladies, and 2 MacIntosh.
+My winning combination of apples is 2 Granny Smith, 2 Cortland, 2 Pink Ladies, and 2 MacIntosh.

 Yes!
 This dough can be frozen for up to 2 months before using.
 To freeze, wrap the ball of dough tightly in plastic wrap and place in the freezer.
 Thaw in refrigerator before you want to use it.
 Then proceed with rolling it out.

-Yes!
-Apple Pie can be frozen baked or unbaked.
+Yes, apple pies can be frozen baked or unbaked:

 - Pie Crust:

 - 1 tsp salt